Cowie Hill: Geography

+At its highest point, adjacent to the Armdale Place apartment building, Cowie Hill has a maximum elevation of around 105 metres above mean sea level.

 Cowie Hill is a relatively small community with about 132 ha of landmass.
 The community overlooks the Northwest Arm, and is approximately 6.1 km from Downtown Halifax.

-Throughout the community, there are distinctive townhouses that line narrow, one-way streets.
-Its main streets include Cowie Hill Road, Highfield Street, and Ridgevalley Road.
+Cowie Hill's main streets include Cowie Hill Road, Highfield Street, and Ridge Valley Road.
 Side streets include Abbey Road, Bromley Road, Cavendish Road, Drumdonald Road, Limerick Road, and Shepherd Road.

-Culture

-There is a large park called the J. Albert Walker Memorial Sports Field.

-Demographics

-The only demographic information that pertains to Cowie Hill is that there are approximately 26,500 people that live within District 9 (Halifax West Armdale).
-However, there is not specific demographic information for the community of Cowie Hill.
+The largest park in Cowie Hill is the J. Albert Walker Park located next to the Chebucto Heights Elementary School.
+It was named in memory of the late J. Albert Walker, a Canadian businessman and politician from Halifax County.
+He was elected to city council in 1974 as alderman and re-elected in 1984.
+The city council then elected him to be deputy mayor.
+Walker retired in 1988, delivering a short farewell speech in council on October 27, 1988.

+Public institutions